mak1e/prototype-dynamic-advance-form/README.md

 **understanding the parameter:**

+the engine will take two parameters:

+pass the programme id:

+*data: {Id: 1013, isRest: true},*

+pass which template:

 *var template = $("#template-gasp").html();*

 the code above is actually pointing to a template file, for this case gasp.html, each template file can be the advanced form, e.g. gasp.